Brazil expects and hopes to kill off ghost of 1950

 Instead they crashed out in the quarter-finals to France.

-Scolari has repeatedly and boldly declared Brazil will win the World Cup and seven of the UK and Ireland's biggest bookmakers make them the favorites.
+Scolari has repeatedly and boldly declared Brazil will win the World Cup and seven of the UK and Ireland's biggest bookmakers make them the favourites.

 The feeling at home is the tournament is theirs to lose.